Hippocrates and Thermology

 Present Day Thermography

-Until today, there has been no standardized, state of the art system used in thermography.
-At Tampa Bay Thermography, we are a certified iScanHD center.
-Certfied iScanHD systems have revolutionized the practice of medical thermography, using the most advanced high definition camera and software by Total Vision. iScanHD also has all scans interpreted by Physician Insight MDs, a group of board certified doctors who have been trained to interpret each study.
-This has created the new standard of excellence.
+At Tampa Bay Thermography, we are using the most advanced high definition camera and software by Total Vision.
+All scans are interpreted by Physician Insight MDs, a group of board-certified doctors who have been trained to interpret each study.
+This has created a new standard of excellence.